M1 Review 2023: A Robo Advisor & Brokerage Hybrid

 With The Owner's Rewards Card by M1 you can earn up to 10% cash back on popular brands.
 The Owner's Card pays a base rate of 1.5% on all eligible purchases.
 But M1 Plus clients can earn even more cash back on 70+ brands that are organized into three different reward tiers:

 - Tier One (10% Cash Back): Includes companies like AMC, Dollar General, Netflix, Spotify, and Tesla.

 - Tier Two (5% Cash Back): Includes companies like American Airlines, BP, Etsy, Nike, Starbucks, and Wayfair.

 - Tier Three (2.5% Cash Back): Includes companies like Apple, Airbnb, Amazon, DoorDash, and Target.

-The main downside of this card is cash-back rewards cap at $200 per month.
+The main downside of this card is that it caps rewards at $200 per month.
 But you can automatically reinvest cash back into your M1 portfolio, putting your money to work faster.
 And you also get perks from Visa, like Visa Zero Liability and access to its Signature Luxury Hotel Collection.

 Customers can borrow money against their investments, with a line of credit equal to 40% of portfolio value.
 Rates depend on if you're a regular M1 customer or an M1 Plus customer.
 Regular customers get a borrowing rate of 6.25% while Plus customers get a 7.75% rate.